andreas-becker/project-ASVS-User-Stories/Authentication/2_1_3-Authentication_Password-truncation.md

 As a Security Engineer\
-I want to disallow password truncation and allow single space and disallow multiple spaces, so that we can increase password complexity by allowing single spaces.
+I want to disallow password truncation and allow single space and disallow multiple spaces\
+So that we can increase password complexity by allowing single spaces.

 ## Scenario